GOT ENOUGH FOR RETIREMENT ?

 - As you get older, replacing inflation becomes less critical, and eventually dipping into the principal is also safe.

 Asset allocation depends on how rich you are, compared to your spending.
 There is a curious opposition between the risks each person can AFFORD to take and what he NEEDS to take.
 Advisors seem to base asset allocation recommendations on the NEEDS criteria.
-They choose to ignore the predictable result of telling the poor to assume more risk because clients won't accept being told they will have a sub-standard of living in retirement.
 They choose to tell the rich to satisfice - be content with low but safe returns because they don't need the extra income to finance their lifestyle.
+Advisors choose to tell the poor to assume more market risk, ignoring the obvious outcome of risk that is beyond their tolerance.
+(They will sell after market crashes).

-In contrast the rich can AFFORD to take more risks because he would still have 'enough' even after losing half his wealth.
-He can invest 100 percent in common stock and live off the 2% dividends.
-A poor person cannot AFFORD to take risks because there is no room for losses.
+In contrast the rich can AFFORD to take more risks because they would still have 'enough' even after losing half their wealth.
+They can invest in 100% equities and live off the 2% dividends.
+The poor cannot AFFORD to take risks because there is no room for losses.
 It is a bad idea to opt for the 'hail-Mary-pass' hope to salvage the plan.
-Highly variable risky returns mean that he could well make a bad situation much, much worse.
+Highly variable, risky returns can easily make a bad situation much, much worse.

 Age In Bonds : There is widely repeated advice that a retired person's portfolio allocation in common stocks should equal 100 (or 110) minus his age.
 The percentage allocation in debt should equal his age.
 It increases over time.
 This advice dates back to an era when men retired at 65 and died 10 years later.
 The unstated presumption is a die-broke situation where living expenses come from maturing or selling bonds, and so their value must be predictable within short time-frames.